 7. Nopparat Thara Beach

 Nopparat Thara Beach is a 5 km long beach split into two halves by a river a few minutes drive from Ao Nang Beach.
 During low tide, it’s possible to walk all the way out to the small limestone islands.
-Nopparat Thara Beach is a quite beach with mostly local Thais who like to picnic in the shades of the casuarina trees.
+Nopparat Thara Beach is a quiet beach with mostly Thais who like to picnic in the shades of the casuarina trees.
 Klong Haeng is the closest village at the northern end of Nopparat Thara Beach with a weekly market and a large mosque (Al Aman Mosque) based right in the center.

 The best time to visit Krabi is between the months November to March when the area’s climate is less hot than usual.
 April is the hottest month with an average temperature of 30°C (86°F), average high at 34°C (93°F) and the coldest month is January at 27°C (81°F) with the most daily sunshine hours at 9 in February.
 Facing the Andaman Sea, Krabi is subject to a 6-month rainy season between May and November.